album - 1 October 2011

 14) The Village Dreams Beneath The Stars

 Model Village is an instrumental album released on the Sonoluxe label issued in a single print run of 1000 copies.
-The album represents a significant departure from Nelson's past instrumental work in that it employs a vast array of synthesized orchestral instruments conceived as a film score for an imagined movie.
+The album represents a significant departure from Nelson's past instrumental work in that it employs a vast array of synthesised orchestral instruments conceived as a film score for an imagined movie.

 The album concept was first announced on the Dreamsville forum in August 2010 and initially was planned as an album mixing vocal and instrumental pieces.
 Among the songs written with this in mind were "The Blossom Tree Optimists" and "Gathered at the Gloaming" (later renamed "Gathered in at Gloaming"), both of which were transferred to the Songs of The Blossom Tree Optimists album.
 Model Village was the first release that Nelson designated as part of his 'Special Listener Series', which indicated it to be a more challenging prospect.
 The series has so far run to 4 albums with every prospect of this continuing.